Hurricane Isaias barreling toward the Bahamas and Florida

 It has been 25 years since a hurricane tracked through the Bahamas so early in the season, specifically prior to the middle of August.
 Erin strengthened into a Category 1 hurricane near Rum Cay in the Bahamas and moved through the island chain on Aug.
 1-2, 1995, according to Colorado State tropical meteorologist Philip Klotzbach.
 The storm passed over the Abaco Islands and Grand Bahama, causing generally minor damages, before heading toward Florida.

 Isaias's recent strengthening will help the hurricane forge a track more to the north.
 And the system could potentially strengthen even more over the very warm waters of the Gulf Stream, especially since Isaias is now expected to avoid the large land mass of Cuba this weekend.
-Forecasters have ruled out a track toward the Gulf of Mexico with these developments.
+While a track up part of the Florida Peninsula is still possible, forecasters have ruled out a track toward the Gulf of Mexico with these developments.

 A satellite image showing Hurricane Isaias churning above the Bahamas and heading for Florida on July 31, 2020.
 (NOAA / GOES-East)